killergerbah/asbplayer-docs/docs/guides/android.md

 The asbplayer extension on the following browsers.
 As with the website, the primary way to interact with asbplayer will be through the **Overlay UI**.

-Keyboard shortcuts and the side panel are missing, so instead **subtitles are loaded by selecting the asbplayer button from the browser's extension menu.**
+The side panel is missing, so instead **subtitles are loaded by selecting the asbplayer button from the browser's extension menu.**

+Using a (bluetooth) keyboard is not necessary but can be very useful for those who prefer to use keyboard shortcuts with the extension.

 ### Chromium-based

-The asbplayer extnesion is available for Chromium-based browsers on the Chrome [web store](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) or from the [releases page](https://github.com/killergerbah/asbplayer/releases).
+The asbplayer extension is available for Chromium-based browsers on the Chrome [web store](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) or from the [releases page](https://github.com/killergerbah/asbplayer/releases).

 #### Kiwi Browser (discontinued)